Best Homemade Gingerbread House | Recipe + Template

 How to Make a Gingerbread House

-Step 6.
-Let the house fully dry before displaying or eating.
+Step 6: Apply icing and add candies or decorations.
+Let the house fully dry before displaying or eating, a minimum of 30 minutes.

 Recipe FAQs

 Royal icing is hands down the best option for gingerbread construction.
-It hardens up rock hard and is the glue that will hold the walls and roof of your house well while still being edible.
+It hardens up rock hard and is the glue that will hold the walls and roof of your house in place while still being edible.
 It’s also what you’ll use to attach your candies to your house.

 For the base of the gingerbread house choose something flat and sturdy.
 You have lots of options!
 You can use a cardboard cake board, a large platter or plate, a pretty cookie sheet, a cutting board, or a cake stand.